280 dorms in Copenhagen

 Many people move away from home to pursue higher education.
 Either because the studio is in a different city than your home town, or maybe you just need your own place so you can concentrate on your studies and build your own life at the same time.
 Whatever the reason, moving into a dorm can be a great idea.
 If you’ve never lived on your own, living in a dorm can be a smooth transition because you’re socializing and living with others who are in the same situation as you.
 For example, many residence halls in Copenhagen have traditions such as communal dinners and TV nights, and many also celebrate each other’s birthdays and get to know each other.
 But how do you find a dorm and which of the many dorms is the best fit for you?
 Read on and learn more about dorm life.

-There are halls of residence in Copenhagen that you can apply for, no matter what you are studying.
+There are dormitories in Copenhagen that you can apply for, no matter what you are studying.
 This includes everything from youth education, apprenticeships and traineeships, to vocational education, professional bachelor’s degrees and short, medium and long-term higher education.
 You don’t have to be in university to be eligible to apply for a dorm room.
 However, in many cases, you must be under 30 years old and studying in the Greater Copenhagen area to be eligible to apply.

 Read more about the application and see how many colleges accept applications from students with your degree here >>>